its-me-abi/pymvc/README.md

 # pymvc
-mvc design pattern framework with eample in python. you can extend it and use
+mvc design pattern framework with eample in python.

 ### what is mvc design pattern
 ```